5 Best Kaya Toast in Singapore to Eat Like a Local

 Want to have breakfast like a Singaporean while you are in our Lion city?
 Choose kaya toast.

 Kaya toast is toasted bread filled with butter and kaya, a jam made from eggs, sugar, coconut milk and pandan leaves.
-The dish flavours will be enhanced when it is matched with half-boiled eggs, and hot tea or black coffee.
+The dish flavors will be enhanced when matched with half-boiled eggs, and hot tea or black coffee.

 These days, Kaya Toast is considered as not only a national breakfast dish but also a popular snack that delights tea breaks of office workers or recharges tired shoppers after a long shopping tour.

 It is not difficult to find this sweet dish in Singapore.
 You can get it on every corner of the country, from food court stalls, old-school coffee shops to air-conditioned franchise outlets in modern shopping malls.

 Our below list features the most delicious kaya toast that Singaporeans cannot live without.

 More than 40 outlets, conveniently located across Singapore: With outlets sprout up at most of the major shopping centres across Singapore, Ya Kun Kaya Toast is the most accessible kaya toast destination for tourists to experience a Singapore style breakfast or for locals to have a fix of kaya toast.

 Charcoal grilled toast at the original outlet: To experience the toast, grilled in the original way by the “original men” of this brand at its original location, make your way to Ya Kun outlet at Far East Square.
 In its nostalgic atmosphere, members of the Loi family are still prepared the breakfast for people enthusiastically.

 Value Set Meal, a good start for first timers: Ya Kun’s Value Sets feature the traditional way of eating Singapore’s traditional breakfast.
 In that way, the toast never goes alone, it is perfectly complemented by soft-boiled eggs and a hot drink of coffee or tea.
 Start your day with this kind of breakfast set, you will be delighted and given energy for the whole day.